 Training starts March 1st, 2018 at the WSU Classroom in Port Hadlock and continues for ten Thursdays, from 9 am – 4:00 pm.
-The cost for this course is $265, of which $190 is paid to WSU Jefferson County Extension and $75 is paid electronically to WSU for the online training course.
+The cost for this course is $265 and is paid in two steps.
+First, send in the application along with $190, paid to WSU Jefferson County Extension.
+Once you’re registered for the class, you will receive a link to sign up for the online portion of the training and will pay the remaining $75 electronically to WSU.

 Each year, WSU Jefferson County trains new Master Gardeners to be effective community educators in gardening and environmental stewardship.
 We are continuing our rich tradition, welcoming new members every year.

 The WSU Extension Master Gardener Program is open to everyone with an interest in gardening and a willingness to use their knowledge, experience, and enthusiasm to make a positive impact on their local community.

 In this ten week class, you will be enrolled in an online course provided by WSU and attend local lectures and hands-on horticultural training.